-How We Collect Information
+Information We Collect

-Information You Provide
+Information You Provide Directly

-- Usernames and passwords;
+- Username and password;

 - Payment information, such as a credit or debit card number;